Recreating the Birthday Calendar

 Actually, Outlook itself doesn't have a Birthday Calendar as birthdays are automatically placed in your main Calendar when you enter this information for a contact.

-However, when you are using an Office 365 Exchange Online, Outlook.com or Exchange 2016 account, then you can indeed have an additional Birthday Calendar since web versions of Outlook don’t place birthdays for contacts in the main Calendar folder but in a separate Birthday Calendar folder.
+However, when you are using a Microsoft 365 Exchange Online, Outlook.com or Exchange 2016/2019 account, then you can indeed have an additional Birthday Calendar since web versions of Outlook don't place birthdays for contacts in the main Calendar folder but in a separate Birthday Calendar folder.

 While getting rid of this calendar is as easy as selecting it in Outlook and pressing Delete, recreating it is a bit harder, but not by much.

-After you created the Birthday Calendar, it will automatically get added to Outlook on the desktop again after a few minutes or once you restart Outlook.
+After you create the Birthday Calendar, it will automatically get added to Outlook on the desktop again after a few minutes or once you restart Outlook.